Big Data Platform

 Data Management Platform

 Real-Time Big Data Platform

-From the Profiling perspective, you can query and browse a selected database using the SQL Editor and then to store these SQL queries under the Source Files folder in the DQ Repository tree view.
+From the Profiling perspective of Talend Studio, you can query and browse a selected database using the SQL Editor and then to store these SQL queries under the Source Files folder in the DQ Repository tree view.

 You can then open the SQL Editor on any of these stored queries to rename, edit, or execute the query.

 Before you begin

 - Right-click Source Files and select New SQL File from the contextual menu.
 The New SQL File dialog box is displayed.

 In the Name field, enter a name for the SQL query you

 want to create and then click Finish to proceed to the